The Hidden Cost of Offshoring

 Onshore workers interact face-to-face with the clients and communicate long-distances with the offshore development team.
 The effectiveness of this strategy depends largely on how much interaction is required between the customer and the team members, and between the onshore leads and their team members.
 On custom development projects, this tends to be significant.

-This strategy also introduces an extra layer of inefficiency due to "translation" of what the customer wants into instructions for the remote team, and it still depends on the onshore lead’s ability to successfully navigate the cultural and communications differences of the different parties.
+This strategy also introduces an extra layer of inefficiency due to “translation” of what the customer wants into instructions for the remote team, and it still depends on the onshore lead’s ability to successfully navigate the cultural and communications differences of the different parties.
+A client may talk to one person who has farmed out the coding to someone else.
+So when you ask questions, the answers may not be complete or correct.
+It may take some time before the client eventually talks to the right person.

 The ratio of leaders to workers is important in this regard.
 Our company’s experimentation with this model led to the need to install a leader onshore and an offshore leader counterpart to get the most out of the remote team, with the attendant losses in efficiency.
 On a team of 8 with let’s say 2 onshore leaders at $125/hr plus 6 offshore team members at $33/hr, the blended rate is closer to $56/hr overall – a huge percentage increase!